The Poisson Compound Decision Problem Revisited: Real Data Example.

 \section{Real Data Example.}

 In the following we study an example based on real data about car accidents with injuries in 109 towns in Israel in July 2008.
-The 109 towns are those that had at least one accident with injuries in that period of time, in the following we ignore this selection bias.
+The 109 towns are those that had at least one accident with injuries in that period of time; in the following we ignore this selection bias.
 There were 5 Tuesdays, Wednesdays and Thursdays, in that month.
 For Town $i$, let $Y_i$ be the total number of accidents with injuries in those 5 Wednesdays.
-Similarly, for Town $i$, let $Z_i$ be the average number of accidents with injuries in the corresponding Tuesdays and Thursdays.
-We modelled $Y_i$ as independent distributed $Po(\lambda_i)$.
+Similarly, for Town $i$, let $Z_i$ be half of the number of accidents with injuries in the corresponding Tuesdays and Thursdays.
+We modelled $Y_i$ as independently distributed $Po(\lambda_i)$.
 In the following we will report on the performance of our empirical-Bayes estimator for various smoothing parameters $h$.
-It is evaluated through the `empirical risk':
+It is evaluated through the predictive squared error

 The towns Tel-Aviv and Jerusalem had a heavy impact on the risk and thus we excluded them from the analysis.
-The remaining data seems to have relatively low values of $\lambda_i$, a case where the classical Poisson-EB procedure is expected to perform well, and indeed it is.
+The remaining data seems to have relatively low values of $\lambda_i$, a case where the classical Poisson-EB procedure is expected to perform well, and indeed it does.
 The range of $Y_i$ is 0-14, while $\sum Y_i=135$, and $\sum Y_i^2=805$.
 In this example, the classical Poisson-EB adjusted for monotonicity (i.e., $h=0$), gave the best result.
 Applying a smoothing parameter $h>0$ is slightly inferior based on the above empirical risk.
 Yet, it is re-assuring to see how stable is the performance of $\Delta_h$, as $h$ varies.
 The empirical loss for the naive procedure estimating $\lambda_i$ by $Y_i$, is 240.
 The modified normal estimators with $q=\frac{1}{4}$ and various values of $h$ was applied to the data as well.
 Again a clear advantage of our class of adjusted Poisson procedures over the class of modified normal procedures was observed.
 In particular, the former class is much more stable with respect to the choice of the smoothing parameter $h$.
 The results are summarized in Table \ref{Table:traffic}.